 Understanding Your Target Audience

-Target audience understanding approaches from multiple angles is the first step to finding the right name for your food items.
-You must discover demographics, preferences, values, and emotional triggers to craft a perfect food naming strategy that resonates with the potential customer group.
+Understanding the target audience from multiple angles is the first step to finding the right name for your food items.
+You must discover demographics, preferences, values, and emotional triggers to craft a perfect food-naming strategy that resonates with the target audience.

 Conduct in-depth brand naming research to analyze consumer behavior patterns and trends.
 Understand the needs and desires of your target audience.
 Observe their purchasing habits, preferences, and lifestyle choices.
-This information allows you to tailor your food items’ names and branding to match their expectations and values.
+This information allows you to tailor the names and branding of your food items to match their expectations and values.

-Observe similar food brands and there naming techniques, looking for emotional triggers in its strategy.
-But don’t limit yourself to within the category, look at other CPG industries for ideation.
+Observe similar food brands and their naming strategies, looking for emotional triggers.
+But don’t limit yourself to within the category; look at other CPG industries for ideation.
 Understand your target customers’ cultural background, language, and communication preferences.
 Note the critical ingredient that consumers like or avoid.

 Tapping into Cultural Influences